0cjs/ruby-ssh-safety/README.md

 Usage
 -----

-Read and understand the code in this repo.
+Read and understand the code in [Example.rb].

+You can run the file and it should demonstrate that various conection configurations produce the expected results.

 #### Environment